Medroxyprogesterone acetate is a type of hormonal therapy drug to treat womb, kidney, and breast cancer. It is also known as Provera.

 Pregnancy and contraception

 This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+It is important not to become pregnant or father a child while you're having treatment and for a few months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.